 This is a significant figure but one that the Supported Living team believes is achievable and a plan has been developed to deliver it.

-A detailed analysis of the options and the efficiency plan is shown in section 6 below.
+A detailed analysis of the options and the efficiency plan is shown in section 6.

-Charts illustrating the MSDC HRA financial position before and after efficiencies are applied;
+Charts illustrating the Mid Suffolk HRA financial position after efficiencies are applied;